vondoRishi/4-RNA-seq/README.md

 	```bash
 	sbatch -D $PWD --mail-user ur_email_at_domain scripts/sortmerna.sh good sortMeRna
 	```
 	Output: sortMeRna, the folder contains many different types of file.
 Fastq/fq files starting with non_Rna will be used in downstream analysis.
 Files with .log will be used by multiqc to summarize.
-The "rRna" fastq/fq and ".sam" files should be (re)moved from __sortMeRna__ before next step.
+The "rRna" fastq/fq and ".sam" files are removed by default from __sortMeRna__ before next step.
+To retailn these files comment out "rm -rf $2/rRna_*{fastq,fq}"

-	After (re)moving "rRna*.fq" files, the rest of the .fq files could be compressed.

 	Execution:
 	```bash